 ...necks stretch and explorers' eyes light up!

 The children's concerns are expressed crystal clear.
 The great suffering caused by increasing natural disasters must come to an end!
-Forests should remain a habitat for animals and serve to clean the air!
+Forests should remain a habitat for animals and serve to purify the air!
 A sustainable solution is needed for plastic waste and toxic waste!

-OnMonday, 28.05.2018 it was finally time.
-The Nature Park School VS Elmen visited the lady's slipper area Martinauer Au.
-Wolfgang Köck from the mountain rescue team Elmen-Pfafflar guided the students through Europe's largest contiguous lady's slipper area in the Trockenau forest.
+At Monday, 28.05.2018 the time had finally come.
+The Nature Park School VS Elmen visited the Lady's Slipper Area Martinauer Au.
+Wolfgang Köck from the mountain rescue service Elmen-Pfafflar guided the pupils through Europe's largest contiguous lady's slipper area in the Trockenau forest.
 What makes the lady's slipper special?
 Why do so many lady's slippers bloom in this area?
 These are just a few questions that were addressed during this morning.

 The pupils were thrilled when they got to see the lady's slipper splendour.
 Klara Friedle, Isabell Mair and Kilian Friedle were delighted to see the blossom: